 With Wacif’s helping hand, Smith’s firm has seen rapid growth: The 35-year-old firm has seen a 100 percent increase in revenues.
 In fact, to aid him in serving his clients, Smith hired two full-time employees who are residents of the District of Columbia.

 Meanwhile, as Smith continues to run his business, he also volunteers his time helping other Wacif clients at the community lender’s technical assistance seminars, workshops and meetings.

 “My company is the poster-child for the challenges that small businesses have faced in these difficult economic times,” Smith said.
-“It was the partnership of Wacif and the Government of the District of Columbia that snatched Smith & Sons out of the jaws of total economic disaster.”
+“It was the partnership of Wacif and the Government of the District of Columbia that snatched us from the jaws of total economic disaster.”